• Products

 Smaller market share compared to NSDL

-Role In the Market
+Role in the Market

 Pioneer in the Indian depository system, instrumental in transforming the market